-School staff should never attempt to intervene directly as a school or through a third party.
-Contact should be made with the C-SPA and/or the Forced Marriage Unit 200 7008 0151
+Setting staff should never attempt to intervene directly as a setting or through a third party.
+Contact should be made with the C-SPA and/or the Forced Marriage Unit 020 7008 0151.

 So-called 'Honour'-based abuse (HBA)

 HBA can be described as a collection of practices, which are used to control behaviour within families or other social groups to protect perceived cultural and religious beliefs and/or honour.
 Such abuse can occur when perpetrators perceive that a relative has shamed the family and/or community by breaking their honour code.